 Social learning is usually studied in group living animals (Wilkinson & Huber, 2012) because it is hypothesised that the demands of group living act as a selective pressure to improve cognition to cope with these demands (Social Intelligence Hypothesis: Byrne & Whiten, 1988; Social Brain Hypothesis: Reader & Laland, 2002).
-Solitary reptiles, however, demonstrated that grouping is not a prerequisite for social learning (e.g. Noble et al., 2014; Wilkinson et al., 2010).
+Solitary and less social reptiles, however, are also capable of social learning (e.g. Noble et al., 2014; Wilkinson et al., 2010).
 We agree that testing non-social species is an important research endeavour, but we want to encourage researchers to also test social reptiles (Whiting & While, 2018).
 A comparison between related species differing in social complexity might reveal which aspects of cognition are affected by sociality.
 Furthermore, with the available smart phone technology, video demonstrations (e.g. Siviter et al., 2017; Kis et al., 2015) could be adapted to test wild reptiles; a novel opportunity to study social information use in an ecologically relevant, naturalistic setting.
+Could you be specific about this?
+Otherwise it sounds like we should be walking around with smart phones at the ready, but to what end?

 Cognition in ecologically relevant contexts

-Only a few studies covered in our review attempted to test learning in the wild (e.g. Marcellini & Jenssen, 1991; Roth & Krochmal, 2015; Schall, 2000; Shafir, 1995), in ecologically relevant contexts (e.g. Foa et al., 2009; Price-Rees et al., 2011; Robbins et al., 2013; Somaweera et al., 2011) or link findings to fitness and/ or survival (e.g. Dayananda & Webb, 2017).
-Furthermore, previous work showed how disregarding species ecology can affect study results.
-While corn snakes, a terrestrial species, successfully learned to escape a Barnes maze, pythons, an arboreal species, showed little learning in the same maze.
+Only a few studies covered in our review attempted to test learning in the wild (e.g. Marcellini & Jenssen, 1991; Roth & Krochmal, 2015; Schall, 2000; Shafir, 1995), or even in ecologically relevant contexts in the lab/captivity (e.g. Foa et al., 2009; Price-Rees et al., 2011; Robbins et al., 2013; Somaweera et al., 2011) or link findings to fitness and/ or survival (e.g. Dayananda & Webb, 2017).
+Furthermore, disregarding a species’ ecology can dramatically affect study results.
+For example, while corn snakes, a terrestrial species, successfully learned to escape a Barnes maze, pythons, an arboreal species, showed little learning in the same maze.
 Pythons do not retreat into refuges underground while corn snakes are often found under rocks (Holtzman et al., 1999; Stone et al., 2000).
-Considering species ecology and life history could enhance cognitive studies and testing cognition in the wild would make results better relatable to ecology.
-We are aware of the difficulties of studies in wild population (see also Whiting & Noble, 2018), some questions can only be tested within a controlled laboratory setting, but using wild caught individuals could be a suitable alternative.
-In certain cases a comparative approach might be recommendable to better answer how cognition relates to ecology.
-The field of reptile cognition is rapidly advancing, carefully considering ecology ensures high quality research output in the future.
+Considering species ecology and life history could enhance the value of cognitive studies and testing cognition in the wild would make results more biologically relevant, although we appreciate how challenging this can be with reptiles (see also Whiting & Noble, 2018).
+Although some questions can only be tested within a controlled laboratory setting, using wild-caught individuals could be a suitable alternative.
+In certain cases, a comparative approach might be recommendable to better answer how cognition relates to ecology.
+The field of reptile cognition is advancing rapidly, carefully considering ecology ensures high quality research output in the future.
+Is there anywhere in the review where we mention the importance of reporting the animals’ history?
+For example, how many studies actually report whether their animals were captive bred or wild caught and if the latter, how long they have been in captivity and how they have been maintained (e.g. outdoors vs indoors)?

 The reptile brain and cognition